eelkebrouwers/Twitter-WeRateDogs/README.md

-This repository contains the following files:
+This repository holds the following files:

 - Twitter-WeRateDogs-Dataset.csv: Datasets used for the project
 - Twitter-WeRateDogs-Porject.ipynb: Analysis in Jupyter notebook